Outertrojan/Strategies-Analyses/README.md

 # Strategies-Analyses
-Repository which I'll be updating with various statistical analyses of markets/financial products with quantitative strategies
+Repository which I'll be updating with various statistical analyses of markets/financial products.
+Work in progress!!
+☄️.*. ⋆
+⋆.｡☆ﾟ°˖* 🔭🦔